mrmrbailey/software-engineer-challenge/README.md

 * Recreated testParseCustomDelimiter2Chars - Tests that numbers separated with a custom delimiter parses correctly. that validates "//[;;]\n1;;2".
 * Amended regex and refactored to create a parseNumber method.

+##Step 7 [Special Chars]

+* Uncommented out testParseCustomDelimiter2SpecialChars
+* Refactored code to replace any delimiter with a default one.